spapas/spapas.github.io/content/django-cbv-tutorial.rst

-So if the /article_create url can be used to initialte the ``CreateView`` for the article, using ``/article_create?category_id=3`` will show the CreateView with the Category with id=3 pre-selected in the category field.
+So if the /article_create url can be used to initialte the ``CreateView`` for the article, using ``/article_create?category_id=3`` will show the CreateView with the Category with id=3 pre-selected in the category field!

 Pass extra kwargs to the FormView form
 --------------------------------------